DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 Show from a data perspective, data objects being exchanged by the application (as differentiated from data sync which is done by the platform or human actors).
 Can be a reuse of the component collaboration diagram if this conveys enough information about what is being exchanged, when, in what form, using what method (file message etc).

 Enrolment information is held in the Accounts DB.
-Registration and Packaging file submissions are held in BLOb storage.
+Registration and Packaging file submissions are held in Blob Storage.
 Information about these and the statuses through all the way from Uploaded to Accepted are captured in the Cosmos DB.
-There is an hourly Spark pipeline run that copies across the incremental transactions from the Accounts and Cosmos DBs and the submitted files from BLOb into the Azure Synapse data warehouse.
+There is an hourly Spark pipeline run that copies across the incremental transactions from the Accounts and Cosmos DBs and the submitted files from Blob Storage into the Azure Synapse data warehouse.
 These objects are in the silver layer of Synapse (if one were to use the medallion structure).

 ### Datasets managed and integrated
 Enrolment information includes Organisation details, Producer-Compliance Scheme relationships and their authorised EPR user details.
 This is stored in the Accounts DB.
 Updates to organisation data (registration submission) including changes to company and/or trading names or address or company offer details.
 From a legal regulation perspective, registration superseded enrolment.
-Submitted by producers via file upload called organisation_details_table.csv stored on Azure BLOb.
+Submitted by producers via file upload called organisation_details_table.csv stored on Azure Blob.
 Periodic packaging submissions.
 Submitted by producers via CSV file upload stored on Azure BLOb.
 The last submission for a period supersedes earlier ones.
 Submission data and metadata are created in the Cosmos No-SQL DB.